MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring-introduction.md

 To create your first Case:

-1- Go to your library view and click on Add Asset, from the asset catalog select Case Definition, configure the following values:
+1- Go to your library view and click on Add Asset, from the asset catalog select Case Definition (legacy), configure the following values:

 Name: `ChargeDispute`{{copy}}
 Package: `com.myspace.ccd_project`{{copy}}